Western Sydney is getting bigger and hotter

-Our work aligns to 13.3 Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning
+Our work aligns to 13.1 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries; and 13.3 Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning